rubinius/rubinius/README.md

 ## Philosophy & Architecture

 Rubinius is a virtual computing machine.
-As a computing machine, it possesses several mechanism that physical computers possess to support computation.
+As a computing machine, it possesses several mechanisms that physical computers possess to support computation.

 It runs in an environment that provides various capabilities.
 These are presented to the machine through the Environment object.